• Home

 Conclusion

 There are many different types of Chinese food, but they all share similar nutrition facts.
-In conclusion, if you want to learn how to cook Chinese food, you’ll want to get some basic equipment and ingredients first.
-You can then learn how to make delicious dishes like Peking Duck, Shanghai Beef, and Kung Pao Chicken.
+In conclusion, you must first get some basic equipment and ingredients to cook Chinese food.
+You can then learn to make delicious dishes like Peking Duck, Shanghai Beef, and Kung Pao Chicken.

 Denise W. Janicki